-May 2002
+September 2002

-\Max L. Heine Professor of Finance, Stern School of Business, New York University.
-This paper was originally prepared for the following publication, Ong, M., "Credit Rating: Methodologies, Rationale and Default Risk," London Risk Books, 2002.
+\This report was written by Dr. Edward I. Altman, Max L. Heine Professor of Finance, Stern School of Business, New York University.
+This paper is a shortened and revised version of an article originally prepared for, Ong, M., "Credit Rating: Methodologies, Rationale and Default Risk," Risk Books, London, 2002.
+Gaurav Bana and Amit Arora of the NYU Salomon Center provided computational assistance.